-Faculty: Psy.D., Clinical Psychology
+Faculty: Psy.D. in Clinical Psychology

 Anna Pecoraro, Psy.D., B.C.B.